Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/flashcards/flashcards-overview.md

 placed.
 However, the file does not need to be tagged as a [note](../notes.md) for it to have flashcards defined.

-Two types of flashcards are supported:
+Three types of flashcards are supported:

 <div class="grid" markdown>